stytchauth/stytch-management-go/README.md

 This library is tested with go 1.22.

 > [!WARNING]
 > The v3 of this SDK is currently in development and only available as an alpha version, with unnanounced breaking changes.
-For the current major release, see our [v2 branch](https://github.com/stytchauth/stytch-management-go/tree/v2).
+For the current major release, see our stable [v2 branch](https://github.com/stytchauth/stytch-management-go/tree/v2).

 ## Install